 Joshua Millburn and Ryan Nicodemus of The Minimalists said,

 “Owning less stuff, focusing on fewer tasks, and having less in the way has given us more time, more freedom, and more meaning in our lives.
 Working less allows us to contribute more, grow more, and pursue our passions much more.”

 More Time and Energy

-Because we’ll not use our time and energy working for unimportant things, or maintaining the condition of our countless properties, or planning how to grow our money, or searching ways to earn more money, that means, we’ll have more time and energy for ourselves, for our passions, and for our loved ones — for the things that matter.
+Because we’ll not use our time and energy working on unimportant things, or maintaining the condition of our countless properties, or planning how to grow our money, or searching ways to earn more money… that means we’ll have more time and energy for ourselves, for our passions, and for our loved ones — for the things that matter.

 And most importantly, we’ll have more time and energy for listening, for paying attention to our surroundings, the people around us, and to what’s going on inside us.

-This, definitely, isn’t being a monk, a Luddite, or a minimalist.
+This definitely, isn’t being a monk, a Luddite, or a minimalist.
 Of course, we still need to work hard for our family, for that dream, for that goal, or for that business expansion, whatever.
 We can even grow our money if we want to.
-Nothing’s wrong about aiming convenience.
+Nothing’s wrong with convenience.

 If not, then we are wasting our time, energy, and (probably) money.
 We just want more.
 We are not satisfied.